 Interest in Choquequirao peaked in the first decade of the 20th century.
 JJ Nùñez, the prefect of Apurimac province, raised thousands of dollars and led a massive treasure-hunting expedition to the ruins.

 For centuries, Choquequirao was shrouded in obscurity, protected by its remoteness.
-Unlike Machu Picchu, people knew it was there: it was first mentioned in a Spanish document in 1710, then visited by various explorers and treasure hunters, and examined in about the 19th century by the French consul in Lima, Leonce Angrand.
+Unlike Machu Picchu, people knew it was there: it was first mentioned in a Spanish document in 1710, then visited by various explorers and treasure hunters, and examined in the 19th century by the French consul in Lima, Leonce Angrand.
 Finally, in 1909, the tireless American explorer Hiram Bingham, the future scientific discoverer of Machu Picchu, explored and mapped the site.

 The first known Spaniard to arrive at the citadel was Juan Arias Díaz in 1710, while the first written account was by the Spanish scientist Cosme Bueno in 1768.